Parkland survivor: Trump phone call didn't console me

 The President, rather, talked about the shooter being a "sick puppy" and used the phrase "oh, boy" about eight times, said Fuentes, who was wounded in both legs.

-"I don't think he's ever had to have that conservation with someone before," said Fuentes.
+"I don't think he's ever had to have that conversation with someone before," Fuentes said.
 "It was definitely clear in that moment because he did not express any real empathy.
 It is kind of hard to express empathy when you don't understand."

 The guest said she respects the President but was saddened by the call's tone.